binerogroup/documentation/_sources/dns.rst.txt

 Using our DNS feature, you can use the platform to control your DNS (domain) zones.

-To start using the feature, first add one or more zones, add the pointers (A, MX and so on) and finally change the NS pointers at your DNS registrar for your domain to our DNS servers.
+To start using the feature, first add one or more zones, add the records (A, MX and so on) and finally change the NS records at your DNS registrar for your domain to our DNS servers.

 - ``ns.binero.eu``